What is Sprawl?

 3. Large Expanses of Low-Density or Single-Use Development

 In low-density, single-use development, everything is far apart due to large private land holdings and segregation of land uses.
-This pattern is most frequently appears as large residential neighborhoods located far from services such as grocery stores, schools, libraries, etc.
+This pattern is most frequently appears as large residential neighborhoods located far from services such as grocery stores, schools, libraries, and so on.

 4. Any development pattern characterized by poor accessibility and lack of open space